nyris/SDK.Android/README.md

 * Android >= 4.0
 * Images in **JPEG** format
 * The minimum dimensions of the image are `512x512 px`
-* The Maximum size of the image must be equal or low to `0.5 mb`
+* The maximum size of the image is less than or equal to `500 KB`

 Installation
 -----